Download General Studies Paper 2 (GS2) UPSC Mains Question Paper – UPSC Civil Services Main Exam (Written) 2019.

-Last year, there were many conceptual questions based on static portions of the syllabus like Parliamentary Committees, CAG, Financial Emergency etc. Alteast 4 or 5 questions could have been answered from textbooks like ‘Indian Polity’ by Laxmikanth.
+Last year, there were many conceptual questions based on static portions of the syllabus like Parliamentary Committees, CAG, Financial Emergency, etc. At least 4 or 5 questions could have been answered from textbooks like ‘Indian Polity by Laxmikanth.
 However, that was not exactly the case this year.

-The priorities of UPSC has changed this year!
+The priorities of UPSC have changed this year!

 We have already alerted our readers, right from the Prelims.

 No. We are not saying that you should not read NCERTs or other basic books, but you cannot just stop there now.

 You need to further extend your preparation to new sources.
 Also, apart from knowledge, you need to build your exam skills – be it for Prelims, Mains, or Interview.

 The need for the right kind of practice

 At least 8 questions could have been answered directly from the online study materials provided by ClearIAS.
 Many similar questions can also be found in ClearIAS Mock Question Papers for UPSC Mains (and our archives).
 This once again proves our topic selection expertise, considering that we provide only what is most necessary for UPSC.

 Nevertheless, our focus was always to equip you to face the requirements of UPSC, whatever questions may come in.